CagriElvan/terraform-aws-docker-instance/README.md

 Hi there!
-You looks wonderful.
+You looks wonderful...

 Terraform Module to provision an AWS EC2 instance with the latest amazon linux 2 ami and installed docker in it.